ovro-lwa/ovro-lwa-beams/Readme.txt

+The beam files can be found on: /lustre/pipeline/beam-model.

+The list of beam files and the configurations are:

 # File Name 		  	 Simulation Set-up
  OVRO_LWA-DWBeam                 Dave woody's beam model.
  OVRO_LWA-FEKO                   LWA antenna in free space.
 No soil modelled.
 Would consider this an old set up